imgspc/geocache-compression/README.md

 ## Running

-Download the Alembic octopus into your downloads folder and unzip it in place.
+Download `Alembic_Octopus_Example.tgz` from the [google code downloads page](https://code.google.com/archive/p/alembic/downloads) into your downloads folder and unzip it in place.
 To use it, you need to have built Alembic with HDF5 support (which is not the default), since the example is ancient.

 Full loop.
 Run this from the build directory (so you can clean it out easily).
 ```